 Provides and maintain home-based visits for 12 families on a weekly basis.

-Completes Childplus, Parents As Teacher (PAT) lesson plans, personal record visits and in-kind on a weekly basis.
+Completes COPA, Parents As Teacher (PAT) lesson plans, personal record visits, teaching strategies, and in-kind on a weekly basis.

 Plans and implements developmentally appropriate home based activities.